Coatesville Area School District: Schools

+On September 16, 2026, Coatesville Area School District broke ground on the new North Brandywine Middle School.
+The new middle school will be built on the former site of Friendship Elementary School.
+It is slated to open for the 2028–2029 school year.

 Athletics

-Coatesville Area School District is ranked 7th in best school districts for athletes in Pennsylvania.
+Coatesville Area School District is ranked 2nd in best school districts for athletes in Chester County and 13th for athletes in Pennsylvania.
 Coatesville Area Senior High School joined the Pennsylvania Interscholastic Athletic Association (PIAA) in 1922.
 In 1950, the Ches-Mont League was formed.
 This league originally comprised eight schools in Chester County.
 Coatesville (National Division) is the only original member still part of the league today.